awsdocs/amazon-route53-docs/doc_source/dns-test.md

 The protocol that Amazon Route 53 used to respond to the query, either **UDP** or **TCP**\.
 **Response returned by Route 53**
 The value that Route 53 would return to a web application\.
 The value is one of the following:
    + For non\-alias records, the response contains the value or values in the record\.
    + For multiple records that have the same name and type, which includes weighted, latency, geolocation, and failover, the response contains the value from the appropriate record, based on the request\.
    + For alias records that refer to AWS resources other than another record, the response contains an IP address or a domain name for the AWS resource, depending on the type of resource\.
    + For alias records that refer to other records, the response contains the value or values from the referenced record\.

 ## Using the Checking Tool to Simulate Queries from Specific IP Addresses \(Geolocation and Latency Records Only\)<a name="dns-test-simulate-requests"></a>

-If you have created latency or geolocation records, you can use the checking tool to simulate queries from the IP address for a DNS resolver and a client\.
+If you have created latency or geolocation records, you can use the checking tool to simulate queries from the IP address for a DNS resolver and a client\.<a name="dns-test-simulate-requests-procedure"></a>

 **To use the checking tool to simulate queries from specified IP addresses**